TriForceX/BootstrapExtended/wordpress/wp-content/plugins/enhaced-contextual-help/readme.txt

-=== Better Contextual Help ===
+=== Enhaced Contextual Help ===
-Contributors: potreb, triforcex
+Contributors: triforce, potreb
-Tags: contextual help, help, user help, documentation, docs Tested up to: 4.9.1
+Tags: contextual help, help, user help, documentation, docs Tested up to: 4.9.8
-Stable tag: 1.1
+Stable tag: 2.0
 Requires at least: 3.8

 Extend your Dashboard Help.

 == Description ==
 Extend your dashboard help by adding new tabs or replacing old ones.
 You can add tab for the specific roles and screens.
 You can export and import content help.
 Go to the settings to be able to post for help.

+This plugin is based on the original "Better Contextual Help" by Piotr Potrebka.

 == Changelog ==
+= 2.0 =
+* Added "Settings" menu in admin options
+* Added option to hide "more info" sidebar
+* Added option to show help tabs on mobile
+* Added option to hide help list on menu
+* Added option to hide multiple tabs by slug
+* Changed plugin name to Enhaced Contextual Help

-= 0.2 =
+= 1.0 =
 * Added support for custom post types
 * Changed sub menu left bar to arrows
 * Added note for select multiple options